I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 This week I tackled the all important cup holder Issue.
 The Thing really needed cup holders.
 Our family and friends have

-spilt quit a few drinks in the car.
+spilled quit a few drinks in the car.
 It is not a big deal as you can wash it out with a hose if needed.
-Any way I wanted
+Anyway I wanted

 was a bit of a challenge.
-I decided that twin inline holders in the front a rear would work best.
+I decided that twin inline holders in the front and rear would work best.
 I was going to make them

 out of aluminum, but I found these two at a local AutoZone parts store and they fit nearly perfectly on top of the tunnel.
 They